 Delicious Indian Chicken Curry Recipe with Coconut Milk

 Because it is so easy to prepare, I often make this when we have visitors.
-I have yet to find someone that does not like this authentic chicken curry recipe.
+You can make it up front and just heat it up when your guests want to eat.

 The healing qualities of Indian spices